 Quack grass and Kentucky bluegrass may be killed by the use of TCA.
-For best results, this material should be applied in the fall (November), after the old fruiting canes have been removed and the leaves have dropped.
+However, some injury to raspberry plants may occur and it is suggested that TCA be used only in old plantings.
+For best results, TCA should be applied in the fall (November), after the old fruiting canes have been removed and the leaves have dropped.
 At this time, new fruiting canes are dormant while the quack grass is usually green.
-Thirty pounds per acre, applied as a spray, gives satisfactory control.
-The spray should be directed toward the base of the canes.
+Thiry pounds per acre, applied as a spray, gives satisfactory control.
+The spray should be directed toward the base of the canes and limited to an 18-inch strip.